-5. OTHER TDWR-RICH LOCATIONS
+6. OTHER TDWR-RICH LOCATIONS

 The D/FW location is somewhat unusual in having two TDWR radars located in the same metropolitan area, but this characteristic is not unique.
-Based on the distributions apparent in Fig 1., we considered some of the other regions that have closely-spaced TDWRs and NEXRAD radars and we calculated dual-Doppler beam crossing angles for two other TDWR-rich areas.
+Based on the distribution of radars apparent in Fig 1, we considered some of the other regions that have closely-spaced TDWRs and NEXRAD radars and we calculated dual-Doppler beam crossing angles for two other TDWR-rich areas.

-Results of these analyses are shown in Fig 5 and Fig 6 for the Washington, DC area and the Miami.
-Florida area. respectively.
-The Washington, DC area is especially rich in the presence of Federal operational weather radars.
-The three civilian airports serving Washington and Baltimore, namely Dulles International, Ronald National, and Baltimore/Washington Reagan International-Thurgood Marshall, are covered by TDWRs as well as Andrews Air Force Base.
-The combination of these radars with the NEXRAD radars in the area provides a broad area with excellent dual-Doppler crossing angle covering the District of Columbia, much of eastern Virginia, Eastern Maryland, Chesapeake Bay, and parts of Delaware.
+Results of these analyses are shown in Fig 11 and Fig 12 for the Washington, DC area and the South Florida area, respectively.
+The Washington, DC area is especially rich with Federal operational weather radars.
+The three civilian airports serving Washington and Baltimore, namely Dulles International, Ronald Reagan National, and Baltimore/Washington International-Thurgood Marshall, are covered by TDWR radars, as well as Andrews Air Force Base.
+The combination of these TDWR radars with the NEXRAD radars in the area provides a broad area with excellent dual-Doppler crossing angle covering the District of Columbia, much of eastern Virginia, Eastern Maryland, Chesapeake Bay, and parts of Delaware.